datadudes/athena/README.md

 ```

 Athena uses [Impyla](https://github.com/cloudera/impyla) under the hood for querying Impala.
 Because Impyla supports
-getting the results back in chunks, memory will is not an issue here.
+retrieving the results in chunks, memory will not be an issue here.
 Even for large resultsets, creating the CSV is no
 problem.
-The results will just be written to disk in chunks.
+The results will just be written to disk in parts.

 The same goes for the `athena batch` command (see below).